happytm/BatteryNode/README.md

 Average sensor node could be below $5.
 All the low cost sensors are listed in hardware section below.

-## Person Locator/presence detector.

-User's presence in the particular room can be located using proberequest protocol thereby allowing further automation based on presence.

 ## OTA update using github.

 Simply placing .bin file to github and publishing MQTT command from MQTT client app all sensor devices on the network can be updated with latest firmware.
 Simply publish "command/devicenumber/09/01" from any MQTT client.